-- a.
+a.
 The names of candidates running for election shall appear vertically under the title of the position for which they are running.
 If possible, the candidate order shall be randomized on every individual ballot.
 If this is not possible, the candidates shall appear on all ballots in order drawn by lot.
-There shall be no write-in candidates. - b.
+There shall be no write-in candidates.

+- In the event of not enough candidates running to fill a position, then a candidate nomination box will be permitted.
+This box is not to be used for electing a candidate, its purpose is to help nominate people to apply for the unfilled position. - b.
 The names on the ballot shall read exactly as they appear on the candidates' approved registration form.
-If this is not possible, the candidate will be notified and appropriate changes will be made by the Elections Coordinator before the ballots are published.
+If this is not possible, the candidate will be notified, and appropriate changes will be made by the Elections Coordinator before the ballots are published.
 The Elections Coordinator reserves the right to alter the name on the ballot if the candidate's provided name is misleading. - c.
 Ballots shall include duly filed initiatives and referenda.